GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-11-get-put-post-delete-resttemplate.md

 Here the `RestTemplate` object is the star of the show.
 It has been sort of surpassed by WebClient but is not deprecated, it will only not evolve any further.
 RestTemplate supports all HTTP methods.
 The great thing is the conversion of types, everything that it sends or receives is automatically converted from web-like format to Java format or vice versa.

+The two object types we will use to work with RestTemplate are `ResponseEntity` and `RequestEntity`.
+The allow us to access or edit any part of a response we get or a request we send.
+Otherwise we could only access or edit the body.
+ResponseEntity is the return value of some RestTemplate methods, while RequestEntity can be used as arguments for some methods.

 ## What is REST

 Before going to the methods and annotations, a little overview.
 REST is: